Biography

 Now that she had cemented herself on the stage from London to New York, it was time for Waller-Bridge to try her luck on television, and she started with her baby, Fleabag.
 Shortly after its release, Fleabag became a cultural phenomenon, winning multiple Emmy Awards and garnering a global fanbase.
 Waller-Bridge’s writing and performance in the series were applauded for their authenticity, wit, and emotional depth.

 Waller-Bridge further showcased her show-running and writing prowess with Killing Eve, a thrilling drama that subverts traditional gender roles and genre conventions.
 Killing Eve was also a huge success, winning multiple awards for Waller-Bridge as well as the cast and crew of the show.
-Let’s take a deeper look into both shows and how they shaped Phoebe Waller-Bridge’s career.
+Let’s take a deeper look at both shows and how they shaped Phoebe Waller-Bridge’s career.

 Fleabag